Best Black Friday deals 2020: sale start date, best offers and tips

 The deals on offer will, as always, be dominated by consumer electronics like phones, TVs, laptops, smart speakers and gadgets, but with so many offers on the table, it can be hard to know what’s the best deal and what exactly to look for.

-We also found in 2019 that retailers didn’t drop everything at once, with Argos, Currys PC World and Amazon drip-feeding deals in the lead up to Black Friday.

-So far, we have already seen discounted Nintendo Switch bundles, Argos toy deals including on LEGO and price drops on Samsung phones, and we are still some way off from the day itself.

-With more early Black Friday deals expected to follow, and offers continuing for the next month at least, we suggest bookmarking this page as we will be updating throughout the discount season with all the latest and best deals across UK and US retailers.
+Some early Black Friday deals have already begun and we expect more to follow.
+Offers will continue for the next month at least, so we suggest bookmarking this page as we will be updating throughout the discount season with all the latest and best deals across UK and US retailers.

 Early Black Friday deals

 It feels like Black Friday deals are released earlier and earlier each year, and 2020 is no different.
-We have already seen a number of early Black Friday deals released by Amazon in October, and we anticipate more retailers to follow as we head into November.
+We have already seen a number of early Black Friday Amazon deals released in October, and we anticipate more retailers to follow as we head into November.

 One retailer that has already followed suit is Argos.
 Starting mid-October, Argos has offers on a range of toys including LEGO, Super Mario, Marvel, Fortnite and Nerf.
 To see what is on offer, and maybe even to tick off a few Christmas presents early, check out our Argos Black Friday deals page.